PlayStation 5: System software

+On demand streaming and FAST television

 The PlayStation 5 supports multiple streaming services such as Netflix and YouTube, with support for others hinted at in the future.
 Sony Pictures Core service was released on the system in 2023.
 The system included support for PlayStation Now, Sony's subscription-based cloud gaming service, while it was available.
 Sony's Remote Play application, available on the PlayStation 4, Windows, iOS, and Android devices, was updated just prior to the PlayStation 5's launch to allow a user to remotely play their PlayStation 5 games on these other devices over a local network.
+Sony announced the launch of Live TV on PS5 on August 31, 2026, which enables the PS5 to stream hundreds of FAST channels.

 Software updates

 In April 2021, Sony released a new software update through which users can transfer their downloaded PS5 game to an external USB hard drive.
 Sony announced a PlayStation 5 system software beta program in June 2021, similar to the Xbox Insider program, where signed-up users can receive early releases of planned updates to the console's software for testing prior to their release.
 One of the first major features offered in this program was support for expanding internal storage via the M.2 port, added in the beta software path in July 2021.

 In September 2021, Sony released a new software update offering support for a new trophy tracker, Control Center customization, 3D audio support for built-in TV speakers, internal SSD expansion and several UX enhancements.
 Sony introduced Game Trials in October 2021, starting with a limited release for UK users for Death Stranding: Director's Cut and Sackboy: A Big Adventure.
 Users have access to download and play the full version of the game for a fixed amount of time through these Game Trials, after which they would be required to buy the game to continue playing.

 In March 2022, Sony released software update 5.00 which adds several improvements for accessibility such as an improved screen reader with support for features like mono audio, reading notifications aloud, additional language support, and the ability to show a check mark on enabled settings.
 Support for voice commands was also introduced in this update for users in the United States and United Kingdom, which allows users to control their PlayStation 5 by saying "Hey, PlayStation" and then a chosen command.
 Support for the Ukrainian language was also added, and Game Base was enhanced with the abilities to view all friends in a new "Friends" tab, more easily decline friend requests, and other enhancements and updates.
 There were also various enhancements made to trophies, child accounts, the home screen, and other features.